 Incenses contain a mixture of natural and unnatural ingredients that create small, inhalable particulate matter.
-A study in 2009 confirmed some of this particulate matter was carcinogenic, meaning it could cause cancer.

 This study also found an association between higher cancer risk and incense use.
 Most of these cancers were upper respiratory tract carcinomas or lung carcinomas.

 Many toxic and irritant compounds were detected in the smoke alongside its aromatic compounds, meaning that it could create other health effects, too.
 These compounds include:

 Particulate matter in incense smoke not only contains carcinogens but also irritants.
 This means it could lead to a number of respiratory diseases, such as asthma.

 One study evaluated over 3,000 schoolchildren for asthma, symptoms of asthma, and burning incense.
 The questionnaire revealed there was an association between incense, asthma, and asthmalike symptoms, such as wheezing.